Will accountants need to register with the FCA for AML supervision?

 In-scope firms move into the FCA AML supervision framework.

-HM Treasury’s follow-on consultation suggests that FCA registration may be more than a basic form.
-The proposed model includes registration powers, gatekeeping checks, a possible public register, and the ability to refuse, suspend, or cancel a firm’s AML registration.
+The future FCA process is expected to go beyond a basic form.
+The model includes registration and gatekeeping powers, including the ability to refuse, suspend, or cancel a firm’s AML registration, alongside a public register.

-For a small accountancy practice, the focus is likely to be whether the regulator has a clear picture of the business and the people behind it.
-That could include legal and trading names, premises, contact details, current AML route, and services provided.
+In a small accountancy practice, the regulator is likely to focus on whether it has a clear picture of the business and who sits behind it.
+That may include legal and trading names, premises, contact details, supervisor details, and services provided.

 The FCA may also need information about the people responsible for, or able to control, the business.
-That could include the nominated officer or MLRO, principals, partners, directors, senior managers, and BOOMs (beneficial owner, officer, or manager)
+This could include the nominated officer or MLRO and the firm’s BOOMs (beneficial owner, officer, or manager).
+It could also include principals, partners, directors, and senior managers.

-Gatekeeping is the more serious part.
-HM Treasury is considering fit-and-proper checks across the new professional services population.
+Gatekeeping is the more serious part, as fit-and-proper checks are expected to apply across the new professional services population.
 In simple terms, the regulator may need to assess whether the business and relevant individuals are suitable before accepting or continuing registration.

 Will existing supervised firms need full re-registration?